Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

 This article is designed to help you keep track of the versions that have been released, and to understand what the changes are in the latest version.

+## 2.0.2.39 - Preview release of the AzureAD Preview module

+### Release status

+00/09//2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.39)

+### New features and improvements

+The following new cmdlets are added in this release:

+ - Add-AzureADMSFeatureRolloutPolicyDirectoryObject
+ - Get-AzureADMSFeatureRolloutPolicy
+ - New-AzureADMSFeatureRolloutPolicy
+ - Remove-AzureADMSFeatureRolloutPolicy
+ - Remove-AzureADMSFeatureRolloutPolicyDirectoryObject
+ - Set-AzureADMSFeatureRolloutPolicy

 ## 2.0.2.32 - Preview release of the AzureADPreview module

 ### Release status